CaronSch/slouchy/README.md

 **8-frame good streak** to recover
 (hysteresis), so single noisy frames don't flip the state.

+### Motion detection

+When the laptop is picked up or resting on a lap, posture monitoring automatically pauses.
+Motion is detected by measuring frame-to-frame pixel differences in the webcam feed — since the camera is attached to the lid, any laptop movement shifts the entire scene.
+Monitoring resumes within ~1 second once the laptop is stationary again.
+The sensitivity threshold is configurable via `MOTION_FRAME_DIFF_THRESHOLD` in `config.py`.

 ### 3. Escalation (State Machine)

 ```